NAsejevs/scala-playground/README.md

 # Scala Playground

-Creates a simple OpenGL rendered using Scala and renders a texture.
+Creates a simple OpenGL renderer using Scala and renders a texture.